-Expert musicians are able to use gauge of their choice for any genre.
+Expert musicians are able to use the gauge of their choice for any genre.
 For less experienced players, there are general guidelines linking gauges to different musical styles.

 Medium And Hybrid Strings

-Hybrid or mixed strings set types can be “Heavy top / Light bottom” string set, which will be discussed in our next section.
+Hybrid or mixed strings set types can be “Heavy top / Light bottom” string sets, which will be discussed in our next section.
 They are not specifically made for any genre of music but add versatility in playing.

 Typical String Gauges and Tension

 Tensions in the Nylon strings are much lower and usually in the range of 75lbs.
-On twelve string guitars, it is in the range of 205 to 250 pounds for different scales and gauge sets.
+On twelve-string guitars, it is in the range of 205 to 250 pounds for different scales and gauge sets.

 It is becoming increasingly common to use mixed string sets to get a particular type or feel of sound or to suit some particular guitar.
-Let us see some examples for these type of sets:
+Let us see some examples for these types of sets:

 String deposits and Corrosion